Different Types of Physiotherapy

 Here at Graceville Physio, we consider physiotherapy and physical therapy to be the same.
 As such, we use a combination of exercise-based and hands-on manual techniques in the range of treatments and types of physiotherapy our specialists offer in our Brisbane clinic.

-If you’re based in or around Brisbane, you’re welcome to reach out to our team of expert physiotherapists and exercise physiologists to find out how we can create a specific treatment plan for your needs on (07) 3278 1186.
+If you’re based in or around Brisbane, reach out to our team of expert physiotherapists and exercise physiologists to find out how we can create a specific treatment plan for your needs on (07) 3278 1186.

 Otherwise known as orthopaedic physiotherapy, treatments that fall under this category focus on restoring function to the musculoskeletal system, including all muscles, joints, tendons, ligaments and bones.